star7js/jira-issue-tracker/README.md

 ## Installation

-To set up JiraTracker, you will need Python and the following libraries:
+To set up Jira Issue Tracker, you will need Python and the following libraries:

 - Kivy
 - KivyMD